-No. If your loved one named you power of attorney, the legal document allows you to act on his behalf while he is incapacitated.
+The short answer is no. If your loved one named you power of attorney or a POA for short, the legal document allows you to act on his behalf while he is incapacitated.
 In other words, you have the authority to make financial decisions, pay bills, and access bank accounts while your loved one is sick and unable to do so himself.

 However, your rights as power of attorney may end in one of three ways.
-You will no longer be power of attorney when:
+You will no longer have active powers when:

 - Your loved one recovers enough to make financial decisions again.
 If your loved one is healthy enough to make financial decisions again, the power to do so reverts back to him.